-OVERSEAS PROGRAM DATES: The overseas portion of the program will take place from March 11-21, 2016.
+OVERSEAS PROGRAM DATES: The overseas portion of the program will take place from March 10-20, 2017.
 Students are required to travel to Poland with the program director.
 Professor Giza will be in contact with all participants about making air travel arrangements.
 Students are responsible for the cost of roundtrip airfare from Chicago to Poland.
-Students will depart the U.S. on Friday, March 11 and will arrive at the Katowice Pyrzowice Airport on March 12, 2016, and will return to Chicago on Monday, March 21, 2016.
+Students will depart the U.S. on Friday, March 10 and will arrive at the Katowice Pyrzowice Airport on March 11, 2017, and will return to Chicago on Monday, March 20, 2017.

 PROGRAM DIRECTOR: Aleksandra Giza is a professor of Visual Communication in the School of Art at Northern Illinois University.
-She has taught at NIU for the past 17 years.
+She has taught at NIU for the past 18 years.
 Prior to teaching at NIU, Professor Giza taught at the Fine Arts Academy in Krakow, Katowice Branch, Poland.
 She spent two years taking part in the design research program at Jan Van Eyck Akademie, Maastricht, The Netherlands.
 Each year she travels around the world giving lectures and workshops in many countries.
 As a native of Poland, Professor Giza knows about the country's culture, land and people.
 She has broad experience traveling in Poland and can offer an interesting program on both academic and cultural levels.

 The Academy of Fine Arts in Katowice will serve as the host for this NIU program.
 The Academy, a branch of the famous Academy of Fine Arts in Krakow for over 50 years, has been an independent university since 2001.
 The Academy is divided into three departments: graphic arts (printmaking and graphic design), design (visual communication design and functional structure design), and painting.
 The Academy used to specialize in printmaking, graphic design and industrial design.
+At present, it combines traditional techniques such as lithography, woodcut, etching, with new media, animation, and digital video.
 Katowice has always been a center of graphic artists, with a Polish Print Triennial and Polish Poster Biennial.